 Be aware that income-based phaseouts apply to these credits.
-(See the Chart “2013 family and education tax breaks: Are you eligible?”)
+(See the Chart “2016 family and education tax breaks: Are you eligible?”.)
 If you don’t qualify for one of the credits because your income is too high, your child might.
-However, you must forgo your dependency exemption ($3,900 for 2013) for the child (and the child can’t take the exemption).
+However, you must forgo your dependency exemption ($4,050 in 2016, up from $4,000 for 2015) for the child (and the child can’t take the exemption).

-If you don’t qualify for one of the credits, you might be eligible to deduct up to $4,000 of qualified higher education tuition and fees — now that the Taxpayer Relief act has extended this break, which had expired after 2011, though 2013.
-The deduction is limited to $2,000 for taxpayers with incomes exceeding certain limits and is unavailable to taxpayers with higher incomes.
-Check with your tax advisor for the income limits.
-Warning: You can’t claim the deduction for the same year you claim an education credit or if anyone else is claiming an education credit for the same student for the same year.
+If you don’t qualify for one of the credits, you might alternatively be eligible to deduct up to $4,000 of qualified higher education tuition.
+This deduction expired December 31, 2014, but it's now been extended through 2016.
+Warning: You couldn’t claim the deduction for the same year you claim an education credit or if anyone else claimed an education credit for the same student for the same year.

 If you’re paying off student loans, you may be able to deduct up to $2,500 of interest (per tax return).
 An income-based phaseout applies.
-(See the Chart “2013 family and education tax breaks: Are you eligible?”)
-The Taxpayer Relief act makes permanent various enhancements to the deduction that were scheduled to expire after 2012.
-Contact your tax advisor for details. •
+(See the Chart “2016 family and education tax breaks: Are you eligible?”.)